Quantum dot: Applications

 Quantum dots are particularly promising for optical applications due to their high extinction coefficient and ultrafast optical nonlinearities with potential applications for developing all-optical systems.
 They operate like a single-electron transistor and show the Coulomb blockade effect.
 Quantum dots have also been suggested as implementations of qubits for quantum information processing, and as active elements for thermoelectrics.

 Tuning the size of quantum dots is attractive for many potential applications.
-For instance, larger quantum dots have a greater spectrum-shift toward red compared to smaller dots and exhibit less pronounced quantum properties.
+For instance, larger quantum dots have a greater spectrum shift toward red compared to smaller dots and exhibit less pronounced quantum properties.
 Conversely, the smaller particles allow one to take advantage of more subtle quantum effects.

 Being zero-dimensional, quantum dots have a sharper density of states than higher-dimensional structures.
 As a result, they have superior transport and optical properties.
 They have potential uses in diode lasers, amplifiers, and biological sensors.
 Quantum dots may be excited within a locally enhanced electromagnetic field produced by gold nanoparticles, which then can be observed from the surface plasmon resonance in the photoluminescent excitation spectrum of (CdSe)ZnS nanocrystals.
 High-quality quantum dots are well suited for optical encoding and multiplexing applications due to their broad excitation profiles and narrow/symmetric emission spectra.
 The new generations of quantum dots have far-reaching potential for the study of intracellular processes at the single-molecule level, high-resolution cellular imaging, long-term in vivo observation of cell trafficking, tumor targeting, and diagnostics.

 CdSe nanocrystals are efficient triplet photosensitizers.
 Laser excitation of small CdSe nanoparticles enables the extraction of the excited state energy from the quantum dots into bulk solution, thus opening the door to a wide range of potential applications such as photodynamic therapy, photovoltaic devices, molecular electronics, and catalysis.

-Subcutaneous record-keeping

-In December 2019, Robert S. Langer and his team developed and patented a technique whereby transdermal patches could be used to apply an identification tattoo to people with invisible ink to store information subcutaneously.
-This was presented as a boon to "developing nations" where lack of infrastructure means an absence of medical records.
-The technology, which is assigned to the Massachusetts Institute of Technology, uses a "quantum dot dye that is delivered, in this case along with a vaccine, by a microneedle patch."
-The research "was funded by the Bill and Melinda Gates Foundation and the Koch Institute for Integrative Cancer Research."